smian0/mcp-agile-flow/src/mcp_agile_flow/cursor_rules/903-story.md

 - "Update story status to {status}": Updates story status
 - "Mark task {task} as complete": Updates task status
 - "Add task {task} to story": Adds a new task to the story

+## Update Mechanisms

+### Automatic Updates
+- **Test Completion**: When tests are run and pass, the corresponding test task should be automatically marked as complete
+- **Code Implementation**: When code is committed or saved, the corresponding implementation task can be updated
+- **Dependency Changes**: When a dependency changes status, related tasks should be reviewed

+### Manual Updates
+- **Story Progress Command**: Use "update story progress" to refresh all story components at once
+- **Periodic Updates**: Story should be updated at the end of each development session
+- **Milestone Completion**: Story should be comprehensively updated when significant milestones are reached

+### TDD Verification Requirements
+- Test tasks must have passing tests before being marked complete
+- Implementation tasks should not be marked complete until their tests pass
+- The complete story should have full test coverage before marking as Complete

+### Chat Command Log Maintenance
+- Record all significant user instructions and agent responses
+- Document key decisions and technical choices
+- Maintain a chronological history of the implementation process
+- Note any challenges or blockers encountered during implementation

 ## Examples
 <example>